fgonzalez3/primer_design/scripts.md

 ### Using Primal Scheme

+1. Still working within your Conda environment and having navigated to your desired working directory, we next run Primal Scheme.

-1. First, test PrimalScheme with your reference genome to see if it will crash.
+2. First, test PrimalScheme with your reference genome to see if it will crash.
 We are building 2000bp primers with preference toward high gc content for higher melting points.

 ```
 #!/bin/bash